Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Leeming recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Leeming has recorded approximately 13 residential properties granted approval each year over the past five financial years, totalling 68 homes.
-As of FY-26, 2 approvals have been recorded.
-An average of 6.6 people per year moved to the area for each dwelling built between FY-21 and FY-25, indicating significant demand exceeding new supply.
-New properties are constructed at an average expected cost of $317,000.
+In FY-26 so far, 2 approvals have been recorded.
+On average, 6.6 people per year moved to the area for each dwelling built between FY-21 and FY-25, indicating significant demand exceeding new supply.
+New properties are constructed at an average expected construction cost value of $317,000.

-This financial year has seen $2.1 million in commercial approvals registered, suggesting a predominantly residential focus.
-Compared to Greater Perth, Leeming records markedly lower building activity, with 81.0% below the regional average per person.
-This constrained new construction typically reinforces demand and pricing for existing dwellings.
-The area's level of building activity is also under the national average, indicating its established nature and suggesting potential planning limitations.
-Recent development has been entirely comprised of detached dwellings, maintaining Leeming's traditional suburban character with a focus on family homes appealing to those seeking space.
+This financial year, $2.1 million in commercial approvals have been registered, suggesting a predominantly residential focus.
+Compared to Greater Perth, Leeming records markedly lower building activity, 81.0% below the regional average per person.
+This constrained new construction usually reinforces demand and pricing for existing dwellings.
+The area's established nature is also indicated by its level being under the national average, potentially suggesting planning limitations.
+Recent development has been entirely comprised of detached dwellings, maintaining Leeming's traditional suburban character focused on family homes appealing to those seeking space.

 With around 744 people per dwelling approval, Leeming reflects a highly mature market.
-Future projections show Leeming adding 878 residents by 2041.
+According to AreaSearch's latest quarterly estimate, Leeming is projected to add 878 residents by 2041.
 Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development